hussar-academy/challenge_app/README.md

 13. Once a user reaches 1000 points, she receives Superstar badge that is visible on his profile page.
 14. Question's author receives e-mail notification when someone answers his question.
 15. User receives e-mail notification when his answer is accepted.
+16. There is a leaderboard page where users are sorted by points.

+17. E-mails are sent via background jobs.

+  Often in production environments, time consuming tasks are performed in background, not during user's request.
+Sending e-mails is such a task because it involves communication with remote servers which may be slow or may not respond.
+We do not want to make our user wait that long for the response, so we need to respond immediately as if the e-mail has been succesfully sent, but send it in background.

+18. Users can login using their GitHub accounts.

+  People don't like passwords.
+To make it easy for them many sites allow logging in with Facebook, Twitter or GitHub accounts in a secure way.
+We're going to use just GitHub.

+19. Liking answers should not reload the page.

+  Let's improve user experience a bit.
+When user likes an answer he should immediately see the result without reloading the whole page.
+Hint: Try using jQuery javascript library to perform AJAX requests.

+20. Questions and aswers can be written in Markdown format.

+  This `README` file is in Markdown.
+GitHub automatically formats it and displays a nice readable HTML, we want the same with question and answer contents.

 ### Development Guidelines